-The best areas to stay in Amsterdam, Netherlands for both first time and returning visitors are the neighborhood of Amsterdam’s Old Centrum, Westerpark, Amsterdam Noord, Museum District, Oud West, De Pijp, De Jordaan, Jewish Quarter, and Canal Belt.
-In this blog, we will be looking at where to stay in Amsterdam for first-timers, close to everything, for family, nightlife, couples, budget, one night, and at Christmas.
+The best areas to stay in Amsterdam for first-timer are the neighborhood of Old Centrum, Canal Belt, Leidseplein, Jordaan, Oud-West, Museum Quarter, De Pijp, Plantage, Jewish Quarter, and Amsterdam Noord.
+These districts are very popular and safe for tourist that offers a wide variety of tourist attractions and amenities.
+In this blog, we will be looking at where to stay in Amsterdam for tourist, for family, nightlife, couples, and on a budget.

-Amsterdam is a safe city as a whole.
-The safest places in Amsterdam include the upmarket neighborhoods of Museum Quarter, De Plantage, and Southern Canal Belts but there are neighborhoods that you should be aware such as Bijlmer, Osdorp, Reigersbos, Geuzenveld, and Slotervaart.
-As with any city, it is always helpful to take precautions pickpocketing, bike theft, and avoid walking alone at night in poorly lit areas.
+Amsterdam is a safe city for tourist.
+Some areas are a little edgier than others but most neighborhoods are safe.
+If you searching for the safest places in Amsterdam, you should look into Museum Quarter, De Plantage, and Southern Canal Belts.
+As in any big city, it is always helpful to take precautions pickpocketing, bike theft, and avoid walking alone at night in poorly lit areas.

-It is definitely worth remembering that Amsterdam is a pretty small city.
-You don’t need to stress too much about where exactly you stay as most areas are within comfortable walking distance of each other.
+Amsterdam is very compact and walkable.
+You can easily explore the city by foot.
 If you are not comfortable walking everywhere, you can rely on Amsterdam’s extensive public transport network to get you from place to place in ease and comfort.
 Between the trams, buses, and metro system, you will always be just minutes from where you want to go.